Logan Beirne: Career

+Beirne is a professional public speaker who has given speeches across the U.S. and appeared on numerous news programs.

-His first book, Blood of Tyrants: George Washington, the Forging of the Presidency, began as his thesis at Yale Law School.
+His debut book, Blood of Tyrants: George Washington, the Forging of the Presidency, began as his thesis at Yale Law School.
 He is represented by literary agents Writers Reps.
 While doing research for the book, he discovered letters written by Washington in his ancestors' house.
-The acclaimed book received significant media attention and was the winner of the 2014 William E. Colby Award.

-Beirne has appeared on ABC News, C-SPAN, Fox News, and NPR.
-He has written for/appeared in The New York Times, The Wall Street Journal, USA Today, The Huffington Post, National Review, Reuters, The New York Post, The Daily News, and The Washington Times.